We got a great response from the public to our ‘Can I Be Your Neighbour’ campaign to save the Brisbane townhouse. Read about the issue below.

 In 2019, Brisbane City Council proposed Major Amendment Package H to City Plan 2014, which would also ban townhouses from low-density residential neighbourhoods.
 This would leave detached single-family dwellings as the only allowable form of housing in the majority of our suburbs.

-Removing townhouses from the mix has negative impacts from an economic, equitable, and environmental standpoint.
-It drives up house prices, as homes are bigger and therefore more expensive to buy.
-It also means that fewer households can live in a given area, creating a problem where demand vastly exceeds supply.
+Removing townhouses from the mix has negative economic, equitable, and environmental impacts.
+It drives up house prices, as it limits choice to only bigger – and therefore more expensive – homes.
+It also means that fewer households can live in a given area; not ideal when housing demand already vastly exceeds supply.

 This leads to economic and social segregation, as neighbourhoods only house those who can afford (or desire) a single-family dwelling.
 First-time homeowners, childless couples, single parents, lower income–earners, and downsizers are left behind.